-Yes, eating the right food before and after blood donation is important.
+- Yes, eating the right food before and after blood donation is essential.
 Therefore, it is significant to know what to eat before and after donating blood that can help you fill in the lost vitamin and iron.

-You must have a low fat meal before you go to donate blood.
-If you have a high fat meal, it can obstruct the blood testing process as fat in blood can make it almost impossible to test the blood for communicable diseases.
-If you wish to have breakfast before blood donation, you can have a small piece of fruit, or a bowl of low-fat milk is apt but nothing too fatty is advisable.
+It would be best if you had a low-fat meal before you go to donate blood.
+If you have a high-fat meal, it can obstruct the blood testing process as fat in the blood can make it almost impossible to test the blood for communicable diseases.
+If you wish to have breakfast before blood donation, you can have a small piece of fruit, or a bowl of low-fat milk is apt, but nothing too fatty is advisable.

-Dairy products such as milk, cheese and yogurt are enriched in riboflavin.
+Dairy products such as milk, cheese and yoghurt are enriched in riboflavin.
 Also known as Vitamin B2, it is an essential component to generate red blood cells.
 Riboflavin will help your body to turn carbohydrate into energy.
-After donating blood, you may feel weak; the energy from riboflavin can help you have the required energy.
+After donating blood, you may feel weak; the power from riboflavin can help you have the required strength.
 The foods that are enriched in riboflavin are eggs, leafy vegetables, nuts, asparagus, broccoli and vitamin-fortified cereals.
-You can also have dairy products like yogurt and milk to suffice the need of riboflavin.
+You can also have dairy products like yoghurt and milk to suffice the need for riboflavin.

 Foods that have Vitamin B – 6 can be beneficial for you in many ways after you donate blood.
 When you donate blood, your body requires vitamin to generate healthy blood cells and B – 6 helps the body to break down proteins as protein is enriched in many nutrients that you need after you give blood.
 Potatoes, seeds, nuts, eggs red meat, spinach and bananas are some of the foods that are a rich source of vitamin B6.

-When you are done with blood donation, it is for sure that your body will require energy and eating a meal rich in aforementioned components can help you regenerate the lost blood cells.
-However, you must also have fluids with the food you consume.
+When you are done with blood donation, it is for sure that your body will require energy and eating a meal rich in the components as mentioned earlier can help you regenerate the lost blood cells.
+However, it would be best if you also had fluids with the food you consume.
 Your body will readjust by drinking fluids 24 to 48 hours donating blood.
-It is advisable that you do not consume alcohol instead increase your water consumption.
+It would be best if you didn't consume alcohol instead increase your water consumption.